I’m a mom of four. So it goes without saying that I’m exhausted. ALL. THE. TIME. Who’s with me?

-Hopefully by now it is common knowledge that energy drinks, soda, and certain medications/prescriptions are only a short term energy boost that can actually wreck your health if used in the long run.
+Hopefully, by now, it is common knowledge that energy drinks, soda, and certain medications/prescriptions are only short-term energy boosts that can actually wreck your health if used in the long run.

 Here are natural energy boosters to help keep you going all day long, in no particular order.

 Caffeine seems to be the first thing people reach for when they start to feel tired.
 While caffeine has a bad reputation and too much of it can be a bad thing you can still reach for it as long as you go with a healthy option.
 Sipping black coffee or green tea can give you a nice supply of caffeine without spiking your blood sugar.
 Sipping it throughout the morning is better than chugging it when you first wake up.
 (Check out all our coffee recipes)

 Another way to get your caffeine is by eating dark chocolate, which contains a small amount of caffeine.
 Um, yes, please!